-It is estimated that there are 3,800 people with an alcohol problem and nearly 600 people with a drug problem living and working in East Dunbartonshire.
-We have a strong history of successful partnership working in tackling issues associated with the misuse of drugs and alcohol, strengthened through the East Dunbartonshire Alcohol and Drug Partnership (ADP) and the a clear focus on the delivery of outcomes.
-The national strategies 'The Road to Recovery (2008)12, and 'Changing Scotland's Relationship with Alcohol (2009)13, provide the vision for East Dunbartonshire ADP to take forward an innovative, inclusive and recovery agenda focused on person-centred treatment which is informed by a comprehensive drug and alcohol needs assessment.
-Access to appropriate treatment, harm reduction, and recovery are the ADP's most important priorities for problem drug and alcohol service users, utilising an asset based approach to sustain wellbeing.
+It is estimated that there are 3800 people with an alcohol problem and nearly 600 people with a drug problem living and working in East Dunbartonshire.
+We have a strong history of successful partnership working in positively tackling issues associated with the misuse of drugs and alcohol, strengthened through the East Dunbartonshire Alcohol and Drug Partnership and the a clear focus on the delivery of outcomes.
+The national strategies 'The Road to Recovery (2008), and 'Changing Scotland's Relationship with Alcohol (2009), provide the vision for East Dunbartonshire Alcohol and Drug Partnership to take forward an innovative, inclusive and recovery agenda focused on person-centred treatment which is informed by a comprehensive drug and alcohol needs assessment.
+Access to appropriate treatment, harm reduction, and recovery are the Alcohol and Drug Partnership's most important priorities for problem drug and alcohol service users, utilising an asset based approach to sustain wellbeing.
 ED HSCP will publish a refreshed local strategy during 2017-2018.